 A comparison with Matthew 24 will show that these seals correspond to Christ’s prophecy about the end times.
 The first seal is indicated by His warning about deceivers who say “I am Christ”, verse 5.
 The second by the words “wars and rumours of wars”, verse 6.
 The third by “famines”, verse 7, and the fourth by “pestilences”, verse 7 again.
 This would explain why such little detail is given of what happens when these seals are broken, for the Lord Jesus has already dealt with these matters in the Olivet Discourse.

-The second group, consisting of three seals now comes before us.
+The second group, consisting of three seals, now comes before us.
 The fifth seal reveals that there are those who have been martyred for their faith, as Matthew 24:9 had foretold, and being in a different age than the age of grace, they cry to God to ask for vengeance on those who have killed them.
 This is not appropriate action for those of this age killed for their faith, but it will be in the tribulation period.
 God’s reply to their call for vengeance is that they should wait for a little season until their brethren would be killed, and then vengeance would be executed.
 So there are two groups mentioned here.
 Linking this with the fact that after the mention of pestilences in Matthew 24:7 there is the setting up of the abomination of desolation in the temple, we are able to say that the first group of martyrs is connected with the first half of Daniel’s seventieth week, (“the beginning of sorrows”, Matthew 24:8), whereas the second group are those who are killed during the great tribulation proper, the second half of the seven year end-time period.

 The sixth seal tells of the reaction of men to the return of Christ to earth, as they face the wrath of the Lamb.
-This corresponds to Matthew 24:30, where Christ prophesies His return to the earth.
+This corresponds to Matthew 24:30, where Christ prophesies His coming back to the earth.
 By issuing these prophecies He put Himself under test, for a prophet whose predictions did not come to pass was to be stoned to death, such is the seriousness of the offence, see Deuteronomy 18:20-22.
-If prophets cannot be trusted, the concept of Divine prophecy is undermined, and God rests His reputation on fulfilled prophecy.
+If prophets cannot be trusted, the concept of Divine prophecy is undermined, for God rests His reputation on fulfilled prophecy.
 In Isaiah 41:21-24 He challenges the forces of evil to foretell the future, but if He cannot do this either, the challenge is pointless.
-As events unfold in the times we are thinking of, the nation of Israel will come to realise He spoke the truth after all.
+As events unfold in the times we are thinking of, the nation of Israel will come to realise Christ spoke the truth after all.
 In this way they will be prepared to receive Him, either before He comes or when He does so.

 Now comes a parenthesis, which consists of three things.
 First, the appointment of 144,000 preachers from amongst Israel, who will go forth to preach the gospel of the kingdom.
 This is recorded in chapter 7:1-8.
 Then, secondly, in verses 9 and 10, the results of their preaching, as a great multitude stand before the throne and ascribe the salvation they have to God’s power alone.
 Then thirdly, verses 11 and 12, the angels which stood about the throne give praise to God.
 They had been appointed as ministers to those who were heirs of salvation, Hebrews 1:14, and now their task is done, and they disclaim any credit for themselves, but give all the glory to God.
 Clearly, since the white-robed multitude had come out of the great tribulation, verse 14, this second revelation of Christ is now completed.